istio/istio.io/content/en/docs/setup/upgrade/in-place/index.md

 for all the options provided by the `istioctl upgrade` command.

 {{< warning >}}
-`istioctl upgrade` is for in-place upgrade and not compatible with `revisions`.
-If you installed the previous version of Istio with the `--revision` flag and try to upgrade the next version with the `istioctl upgrade`, it will fail.
+`istioctl upgrade` is for in-place upgrade and not compatible with installations done with the `--revision` flag.
+Upgrades of such installation will fail with an error.
 {{< /warning >}}

 ## Upgrade prerequisites